-As assistant professor at KULeuven, I discuss quality & patient safety (Q&PS) issues during my courses with multidisciplinary healthcare professionals.
+As associate professor at KULeuven, I discuss quality & patient safety (Q&PS) issues during my courses with multidisciplinary healthcare professionals.
 I am leading the research stream on Q&PS within the KULeuven Institute for Healthcare Policy (Leuvens Instituut voor Gezondheidszorgbeleid – LIGB).
 Here I teach Q&PS in the masters on healthcare management & policy, the masters in biomedical sciences, the master in hospital hygiene, the international master in deglutology and the masters in medicine.
 An important teaching assignment is our work on continuous education for healthcare managers and policy makers: “zorgbeleid.be”.
 As member of the academic community I perform teaching, support to society and research.

 I started my research career in 1999 and studied the organization of care processes and care pathways, also known as clinical pathways or critical pathways.
 Still today I lead research studies on the impact of care pathways on the organization of the care process, their impact on interprofessional teamwork and patient outcomes.
 Also my PhD was on this topic.
 Most of the research projects are in close collaboration with my friends of the European Pathway Association.